Rhuck1/Bitcoin-Price-Analysis/README.md

 Now, consider our transformed data after applying both the Autocorrelation Function (ACF) and the Partial Autocorrelation Function (PACF).

 The ACF describes how well the present value of the series is related with its past values.
-It can reveal frequency components of a timeseries and by simply changing lag values it can to help determine what seasonality is present within the data.
+It can reveal frequency components of a time series and by simply changing lag values it can to help determine what seasonality is present within the data.

 The PACF finds the correlation of the residuals (which remain after removing the effects which were already explained by the earlier lag(s)) with the next lag value.
 Hence ‘partial’ and not ‘complete’ as we remove already found variations before we find the next correlation.
 If there is any hidden information in the residual which can be modeled by the next lag, we might get a good correlation and we will keep that next lag as a feature while modeling.